Microsoft Word Application Professional (MWA1) Technical Certificate of Credit

+The Microsoft Word Application Professional Certificate will provide students with the basic knowledge and skills needed to obtain employment in entry-level jobs using word processing.
+The certificate emphasizes keyboarding and word processing.
 The standard curriculum for the Microsoft Word Application Professional Certificate program is designed for the semester system.
 Students may enter the program any semester.
 The certificate generally takes two (2) semesters to complete.
 To graduate, students must earn a minimum of 14 credit hours.

 - Submit a completed application;